128technology/docs/docs/config_ha.md

 ```

 ## Migrating from Standalone to HA
-For an established standalone router of one node, converting it to be highly available requires configuring a second node within the 128T configuration (PCLI or GUI) at the outset.
+For an established standalone router of one node, converting it to be highly available requires configuring a second node within the 128T configuration (PCLI or GUI).

 :::note
 Converting an existing router from standalone to HA will require downtime, and is therefore only to be undertaken during a maintenance window, as applicable.
 :::

-Adding a second node is simply a matter of configuring another *node* container within the router.
-Eventually, this node will contain one or more *shared interfaces*, which will protect the router from failure modes if/when interfaces, links or a node fails.
+Adding a second node requires configuring another *node* container within the router.
+This node will contain one or more *shared interfaces*, which will protect the router from failure modes when interfaces, links, or a node fails.
 Configuring shared interfaces is covered later in this document.

 Follow the setps in [Non-forwarding HA Interfaces](config_non_forwarding_ha_interfaces.md) in order to provision an interface to connect between peer 128T nodes.

 ## Configuring the Shared Interface(s)
 A highly available router is comprised of exactly two routing nodes within the same _router_ container.
 (Configuring two routers, each comprised of one node, cannot be made highly available.)
 Additionally, as mentioned previously, these routers must have at least one shared interface in common.

 Configuring the basic properties of the two nodes is described elsewhere in this documentation.
 For high availability, the crucial step is identifying to the 128T the interfaces that are to be shared between them.
 This is done by establishing a common Layer 2 address, known as a MAC address, that is maintained by the active node in the pair.
-(I.e., when node1 of the pair has active control over the interface, it will respond to ARP requests for the addresses on that interface with the shared MAC address, whereas node2 will not.)
+For example, when node1 of the pair has active control over the interface, it responds to ARP requests for the addresses on the interface with the shared MAC address, whereas node2 will not.)
 The configuration element for this MAC address is the _shared-phys-address_, within the device-interface element.

 The shared-phys-address is simply a series of six octets, where the only requirement is that it is unique on a given broadcast domain.
 (The 128T Conductor also enforces that the shared-phys-address be unique among all routers within an Authority.)
-There are no hardfast rules for creating "globally unique" MAC addresses; there are, however, many websites available that will generate random values.
+There are no hard and fast rules for creating "globally unique" MAC addresses; there are, however, many websites available that will generate random values.
 Again, since these MAC addresses are only used on a broadcast domain, they do not need to be globally unique to suit the 128T router's needs.
 Irrespective of how you choose to generate the value, the shared-phys-address is configured using the format "00:00:00:00:00:00."

 Configuring the same shared-phys-address on two different interfaces (one per node in the high availability pair) informs the 128T that you wish to have the interfaces protect one another.
 This in turn causes the 128T to assign all corresponding pairs of network-interfaces that belong to this shared interface the same common _global ID_.
 (I.e., each network-interface on a node will have a unique global ID, but each counterpart network-interface on a highly available node will have the same global ID.)
 The global ID is an internal identifier, used by the 128T, to refer to the shared interface.